SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/overview.md

 ﻿# Tutorials

 This section covers step-by-step tutorials on how to get some of the useful features of Nautilus done with images, demos, and working code.
-If you've used SML 2.0 before, please start with our [Updating to SML 3.0 Guide](../guides/sml2-to-nautilus.md).
+If you've used SML 2.0 before, please start with our [Updating to Nautilus Guide](../guides/sml2-to-nautilus.md).

 ## Sections